dbcraig/LmRaC/README.md

 Hovering over the information icon displays the function DESCRIPTION, if any, from the function definition file (*.fn*).

 Any number of functions may be loaded.
 However, keep in mind that all loaded functions are passed to GPT4 when asking *any* question.
 This allows GPT4 to make use of any loaded function when answering a question, but increases the number of input tokens.
 So, if a function is not needed, do not load it.
-This improves the accuracy of the answer and reduces cost.
+This improves the accuracy of the answer, reduces cost and avoids confusion by incorrectly invoking functions.

 ------------------------------------------------------------------------